datacarpentry/sql-socialsci/_episodes/08-The SQLite command line.md

 > .output my.filename

 to direct the output to a file of my choice.
-The file will be created if needed or overwrite an already existing file, so exercise care
+The file will be created if needed or it will overwrite an already existing file, so exercise care.

 ![SQLite shell dot commands](../fig/SQL_08_SQLite_shell_dot_commands.png)

 Yes you can have a file called "my.filename" if you want.
-The contents of which contains the expected output from the query
+The contents of which contains the expected output from the query.

 ![SQLite my.filename](../fig/SQL_08_my_filename.png)

-Notice the use of quotes in the rows where the value data item is multiple words.
+Notice the use of quotes in the rows where the value of the data item is multiple words.

 ## Automating the use of the SQLite shell

-So far we have used the shell in much the same way as we might have used the plugin GUI.
+So far we have used the shell in much the same way as we might have used the DB Browser application.
 We run the program, connect to a database, run a query and save the output.
-Because the shell will accept any valid SQL statements as well as have numerous 'dot' commands of it own to configure how it works it could be considered as powerful as the plugin.
-You could use it as a replacement for the plugin in most cases.
+Because the shell will accept any valid SQL statements as well as have numerous 'dot' commands of it own to configure how it works it could be considered as powerful as the DB Browser application.
+You could use it as a replacement in most cases.

-Most people prefer to work with nice point and click interfaces, so why would you want to use the shell rather than the plugin?
+Most people prefer to work with nice point and click interfaces, so why would you want to use the shell rather than the DB Browser application?

 The shell has one distinct advantage over the plugin; you can run the shell program and in the call to the program provide a parameter indicating the database to connect to and provide a file of the commands that you want to execute.
 The shell will execute the file of commands and then exit.